 - The law of large numbers – I have about 2,000 people in Facebook who I am connected to, and about 6,000 each on Twitter and LinkedIn.
 That is almost 15,000 people who have raised their hand and said that they are at least a little interested in what I have to say.
 If I tried I could probably have a whole lot more.
 Those are crazy numbers of free marketing prospects to talk with every day.
 I also have about 100 people who get this blog every time I post.
 That is really neat that they are interested enough in what I have to say that they will give up time to read it!

 - You will still have an early adopter advantage – I talked about this before in another post (Social Networking First Responder Advantage) but it bears repeating.
 If you get in early (and we are still early here), you can stake out your place on the Social Networks and gain early adopter status!

 BONUS – This is not really a reason, just something to think about.
 Big companies have morons working for them.
 They do crazy stupid things like the mean guy at Nestle who got into a “pissing contest” with someone who was visiting the Nestle Fan Page, probably based on a mandate that he got from “corporate”.
 Nestle stock prices dropped and a worldwide boycott could ensue over some really stupid comments by an employee with too few brains and too much power.

 Because most small business owners are closer to the message, this will not happen to your company.
 You will probably sit down with someone who will be monitoring your social media and say, “we LOVE our customers, make them happy”.
 When someone blesses you by talking about your product or service, jump in there and talk back to them.
 Every communication with a human is a possible win for your small business so wade on in and give it a try!

 Incoming search terms:

-- reasons to use social media marketing
+- reasons to use social media for business marketing